jenkinsci/gerrit-code-review-plugin/README.md

 This behaviour allows to configure a checker.
 The `Checker UUID`- and `Display Name`- fields are mandatory.
 On saving the configuration, Jenkins will create/update the checker in Gerrit.

+Alternatively, the checker can be created/updated directly from the Jenkinsfile in a project by using the `gerritChecker` pipeline step.
+This step requires the mandatory `uuid` and `name` parameters.

 Jenkins will then only start builds for changes that have pending checks handled by the configured checker(s) and will set the status of the check to `SCHEDULED`.